MujyKun/united-cube/docs/api.rst

 =================
 There are two ways to log in.
 The first way is using a username and password to login which will automatically refresh your token.
-The second way is getting your account token manually and will require manual updates about every 6 months.
+The second way is getting your account token manually and being logged in for a very short amount of time.

 In order to get your account token, go to https://www.united-cube.com/ and Inspect Element (F12).
 Then go to the `Network` tab and filter by `XHR`.
 Then refresh your page (F5) and look for ``popup`` or ``clubs`` under `XHR`.